 The Notice of the Annual Meeting and proxy statement accompanying this letter provide an outline of the business to be conducted at the meeting.
-The Annual Meeting is being held for the following purposes:

-- To elect two members of the board of directors of the Company (the "Board") to serve until the 2025 annual meeting of shareholders and until their successors are duly elected and qualified; - to ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022; and - (iii) to transact such other business as may properly come before the Annual Meeting or any postponement or adjournment thereof.
+The Annual Meeting is being held to elect two members of the board of directors of the Company (the "Board"); and to ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm.